Junaluska: Legacy

+A 25 ft–high wooden sculpture honoring Junaluska by Peter Wolf Toth is located in Johnson City, Tennessee.

-During the American Civil War, the Confederate States Navy named one of its ships, the CSS Junaluska for him.
-It had persuaded most of the Cherokee and other nations of the Five Civilized Tribes in Indian Territory to become allies of the Confederacy.
-Not all Cherokee people agreed to this.
-The CSA leaders promised the Native Americans to give them their own state if they were successful in the war.
+During the American Civil War, the Confederate States Navy named one of its ships the CSS Junaluska for him.

 Numerous places and physical features have been named for this leader: Lake Junaluska, Junaluska Creek, Junaluska Gap, Junaluska Ridge, the Junaluska Salamander, and Mount Junaluska (now known as North Eaglenest Mountain).

 A giant sculpture was installed honoring him, along the Trail of the Whispering Giants in Metro-Kiwanis Park in Johnson City, Tennessee.

 A museum and memorial in his honor were erected in Robbinsville in the late 20th century.